Skip Navigation

 To enroll in the COVID-19 vaccine program, eligible facilities must complete a Vaccine Agreement (PDF file) and submit to covidvaccine@halton.ca using the subject line: “COVID-19 Vaccine Onboarding Program.”

-All staff who will be involved with COVID-19 vaccines at your facility must review Halton Region’s COVID-19 Vaccine Onboarding Training video.
+All staff who will be involved with COVID-19 vaccines at your facility must review Halton Region’s COVID-19 Vaccine Onboarding Training Presentation.

-Once all required clinic staff have completed the OntarioMD: COVax training and Halton Region’s COVID-19 Vaccine Onboarding training, your facility must complete a COVax Account Registration Form (to be emailed to your facility) and submit to covidvaccine@halton.ca.
+Once all required clinic staff have completed Halton Region’s COVID-19 Vaccine Onboarding training program, your facility must complete a COVax Account Registration Form (to be emailed to your facility) and submit to covidvaccine@halton.ca.

-The Health Department will contact your facility directly to provide your Vaccination Event and outline next steps.
+Public Health staff will contact your facility directly to provide your Vaccination Event and outline next steps.

 Once your facility has received its Vaccination Event and staff have activated their COVax accounts and downloaded the Salesforce Authenticator application to their personal smartphone device, COVID-19 vaccine orders can be submitted online using the Vaccine Order Form.
 COVID-19 vaccines will be distributed with other publicly-funded vaccines according to the Vaccine Distribution Schedule.